MariePittet/SoCog_validation/README.md

 - Item-Response Theory (dimensionality analyses, Rasch modelling, some playing aroung with polytomous models)

 Data is not available due its sensitive nature (medical data).
-It may be made available at publication.
+It may be made available upon publication.